Understanding the Remortgage Process: How Does a Remortgage Work?

 Enhancing your credit prior to submitting a remortgage application can be extremely beneficial.
 Settling debts and ensuring on-time bill payments can augment your score, demonstrating to lenders your commendable financial responsibility.

-How to Improve Your Credit Score Before Remortgaging
+Tips for Improving Your Credit Score Before Remortgaging

 5. Keep old accounts open as they demonstrate a longer credit history, which lenders view positively.